MineBartekSA/clean-show/SPEC.md

 > **Note**
 > This endpoint, on success, will create an audit entry

-Accepts: JSON-encoded cancelation reason

 Returns:
 - `200 No content` - Succesfully canceled order
-- `400 Bad Request` - Malformed body or it contains invalid data
+- `400 Bad Request` - Request contains malformed id
 - `401 Unauthorized` - No `Authorization` header or it has invalid data
 - `404 Not Found` - Order with given ID does not exists